Admission Requirements and Procedures

 - In addition, basic coursework in the behavioral, biological and physical sciences, as well as a course in statistics, are required.

 - A minimum undergraduate grade point average of 3.0.
-Applicants should arrange to have official transcripts from all post-secondary institutions attended submitted directly to the Office of Admission.
+Applicants should arrange to have official transcripts submitted directly to the Office of Admissions from all post-secondary institutions attended.

 - An official score report for the Graduate Record Examination (GRE) General Test